PiyushKhurana/dbms_cpp/README.md

 4. **CRUD Operations**:
    - Insert, update, delete, and select operations are demonstrated using respective query handlers that are executed on the `Database` instance.

-5. **Extensibility**:
-   - This design allows you to extend the functionality.
-For example, you can add indexing, foreign key constraints, and more advanced query parsing by creating more specific query handlers or table subclasses.

-### Further Improvements:
-- Implementing indexing for columns to optimize `SELECT` queries.
-- Adding support for foreign key constraints to enforce relationships between tables.
-- Parsing SQL-like queries to convert them into internal query handler objects.